Kinn Municipality: Geography

 Kinn Municipality is a unique non-contiguous municipality, the only of its kind in Norway.
 It is separated into two parts, with Bremanger Municipality in the middle.
 The northern portion of Kinn Municipality includes the island of Vågsøy and a small portion of the mainland east of the island on northern and outer shore of the Nordfjorden.
 Other populated islands in this part of the municipality include Silda, Måløyna, and Husevågøy.
 The lake Deknepollvatnet is located between the villages of Deknepollen and Tennebø.
 Stad Municipality is located to the north and east, Bremanger Municipality is located to the south, and the North Sea is located to the west.

 The southern portion of Kinn Municipality is located on the coast at the entrances to the Norddalsfjorden and Førdefjorden.
 It includes many islands, including Reksta, Askrova, Svanøya, Skorpa, Fanøya, Hovden, and Kinn.
 The municipality also includes the large lakes of Endestadvatnet, Lykkjebøvatnet, and Vassetevatnet.
 The Norddalsfjorden is crossed by the Norddalsfjord Bridge.
 The waterfall Brudesløret is located in the municipality.
 The highest point in the municipality is the 1362.08 m tall mountain Keipen, located on the border with Bremanger Municipality.
 Bremanger Municipality is located to the north, Gloppen Municipality was located to the east, Sunnfjord Municipality is located to the southeast, and Askvoll Municipality is located to the southwest.
 The North Sea is located to the west.

 Climate

 Ytterøyane Lighthouse in Kinn has been recording temperature since 1984, showing a temperate oceanic climate (marine west coast, Köppen: Cfb).
 The all-time high 30 °C was recorded July 2019, and the all-time low -8.7 °C was recorded February 2001.
 On 7 November 2018 Ytterøyane recorded 19.4 °C) which was new record high for Vestland.
 In 2015 there were no freezing lows at all.

 Since the lighthouse is located far out into the open sea, the winters there are warmer and summers are colder than what is found in the rest of the municipality.
+The mountains (above ca. 800 m) have a tundra climate (ET), while the inland valleys in the southern part of the municipality have a humid continental climate (Dfb).

+The northern part of the municipality is known for its strong winds.
+Kråkenes fyr has the record for the strongest wind ever measured in Norway, with an average wind speed of 48.9 m/s and gust of 61.7 m/s.